 Neil Irving, assistant director (policy, partnerships and communities)

 This service manages, maintains and improves roads and footways and provides services that include concessionary fares, bridges, gritting in winter, road safety, facilities for cyclists and pedestrians and support for public passenger transport.
 Further responsibilities include: managing waste disposal, household waste recycling centres, trading standards and animal health and welfare (livestock), strategic planning for land use, mineral and waste planning, economic development, public rights of way and countryside services.

 This service maintains schools, special schools and children's centres.
 It also provides integrated youth support services, adult learning, supports pre-school and childcare groups and has responsibility for commissioning post-16 educational provision.
 It protects and supports vulnerable children and families by looking after children in foster care, and provides services to the families of disabled children and young people.
 It is also responsible for leading and coordinating the multi-agency Children's Trust, which focuses on vulnerable children and young people.

 Health and adult services

 This service supports and provides a wide range of adult social care services to North Yorkshire residents.
 This includes people who are vulnerable, older people, those with learning disabilities or mental health needs and people with physical disabilities.
 It also offers services for the carers and families of those receiving our support.
 To help improve people's health and wellbeing the directorate is increasingly working with health partners such as GPs to provide a range of relevant services.

-Kathy Clark, assistant director (commissioning)
+Dale Owens, assistant director (commissioning)

 Submit an expression of interest